 All three counties have centralized and North Coast EMS approved dispatch centers for ambulances.
-City Ambulance of Eureka is the primary ground ambulance dispatch center in Humboldt County, although Hoopa {K'ima:w} Ambulance is dispatched by
+City Ambulance of Eureka is the primary ground ambulance dispatch center in Humboldt County, although Hoopa {K'ima:w} Ambulance may occassionally be dispatched through a separate process.

-CALFIRE Fortuna.
 The Del Norte County Sheriffs Dispatch Center is responsible for ground ambulance dispatch in Del Norte County.
 Lake County utilizes the CALFIRE ECC in Napa County for ambulance dispatch.
 CALFIRE ECC in Fortuna and CALFIRE ECC in Napa County are the North Coast EMS approved aero medical dispatch centers in Del Norte/Humboldt and Lake respectfully.
-This quarter we provided CAE with the EMD contract given their recent interest in EMD training for their dispatchers.